-Bill Caption/Author Bill Description Status HB 1044 - Creation of regional development authorities; Rep. Pirkle (155th, Ashburn) Bill provides for the creation of regional development authorities and an enhancement for the jobs tax credit for such authorities.
+Bill Caption/Author Bill Description Status HB 923 - Development authorities; cap the per diem allowance; Rep. Oliver (82nd, Decatur) Bill would cap per diem allowance for development authority boards at the salary level of State General Assembly members.
+Adds enforcement powers to the State Transparency and Campaign Finance Commission.
+House Second Readers: Government Affairs HB 1044 - Creation of regional development authorities; Rep. Pirkle (155th, Ashburn) Bill provides for the creation of regional development authorities and an enhancement for the jobs tax credit for such authorities.
 A county shall not belong to more than one regional development authority.
-House First Readers: Economic Development & Tourism
+Hearing: Economic Development & Tourism